lionelhenne/dotfiles/README.md

 # About
-Personal dotfiles management repository.
-This repository contains my personal configuration files for various tools and environments.
+This repository contains my personal configuration files for various tools and environments, managed as dotfiles.

 # Environment
 ## System